Ch-Bhargav/ip_sniffer/README.md

-Certainly!
-Here's an example of a GitHub README file for your IP Sniffer Rust program:

----

 # IP Sniffer

 IP Sniffer is a simple command-line tool written in Rust for scanning open ports on a given IP address using multiple threads.
 It supports specifying the number of threads for parallel scanning.